dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 ### Initial deployment

-1. In order to deploy the .NET Aspire application, authenticate to Azure `azd` to call the Azure resource management APIs.
+1. In order to deploy the .NET Aspire application, authenticate to Azure AD` to call the Azure resource management APIs.

     ```azurecli
     azd auth login
     ```

     The previous command will launch a browser to authenticate the command-line session.

-1. Once authenticated use the following command to provision and deploy the application.
+1. Once authenticated, use the following command to provision and deploy the application.

     ```dotnetcli
     azd up